 When anxiety starts to feel all-encompassing and lasts for a prolonged period of time, it crosses into a different category called an Anxiety Disorder.

 If you have an inkling you might be experiencing Anxiety Disorder, here are some telltale symptoms you should be on the lookout for.

 **Please note, only a mental health professional is qualified to diagnose these disorders, and diagnoses require a constellation of symptoms and other clinical thresholds to be valid.
 In other words, just because you experience some of these symptoms does not mean you have the disorder or meet criteria for a diagnosis.
 Please schedule an appointment with one of our anxiety experts if you have concerns.**

-Generalized anxiety symptoms can include:
+Symptoms of generalized anxiety can include:

 - Restlessness, irritability, or feeling on edge

 - Racing thoughts, ruminating, or obsessing